zaidhaan/YumaBot-Core/README.md

     tag: "Basic", // A tag
     description: "Responds with what you said is kawaii", // Short description of the command
     usage: "<name>", // Usage of the command
+	perms: { // Object containing required/non-required perms for using the command
+		manageMessages: true
+	},
     process: function(bot, msg, suffix){ // Process function of the command if(suffix){
             bot.createMessage(msg.channel.id, suffix + " is kawaii! :3");